shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-For later use it's already injected with the `ShopRepository`, this will become useful soon.
+For later use, it's already injected with the `ShopRepository` and the `RequestVerifier`; They will become useful soon.

 Next implement a route for the `product-update` webhook: